 Online Retailers

 The easiest way is to source pre-made backpacking meals requiring only water to rehydrate.
 This simplifies planning, but most are often individually packaged for one person, generating excessive waste that must be packed out from camp and disposed of in the trash.
-Outdoor Herbivore provides vegetarian bulk mixes and double-serving size meals for sharing, reducing waste and saving money.
+To minimize this, try repackaging individual meals into group-sized containers or use reusable bags when dividing up bulk foods.
+This significantly reduces the amount of packaging your group generates and helps make trips more sustainable.
+Outdoor Herbivore provides vegetarian bulk mixes and double-serving size meals for sharing, reducing waste, and saving money.
 Purchasing from online retailers gives you the most flexibility and can save you the most money if you buy directly from the manufacturer’s website.
 Other sources for these products can be found (in-store or online) at places like REI and Eastern Mountain Sports.

 Grocery Stores